Apsu/dsh/README.md

 Description
 ===========
-dsh is a lwrp? for setting up dsh group files and mapping permissions between user accounts and administrative users to allow easy bootstrapping of distributed access to a group of nodes via dsh.
+dsh is a lwrp for setting up dsh group files and mapping permissions between user accounts and administrative users to allow easy bootstrapping of distributed access to a group of nodes via dsh.

 Recipes
 =======